nobody-famous/aoc-ocaml/README.md

 The first part wasn't bad because it only went one time through the chain.
 The second part, though, exposed several issues I had with my implementation as well as issues with using immutable data.
 I had a lot of bugs caused by earlier design decisions that ended up not working out and had to be redone, as well as times when I didn't handle the immutable stuff right and kept losing updates.

 This one ended up taking me forever, primarily because it exposed some of my shortcomings with using OCaml.
 It was a good learning experience, though.

+### Day 8

+This one is implementing an image layer algorithm.
+Pretty standard stuff when dealing with images.
+Part 1 was just a matter of counting what was on each layer and keeping track of the one with the least 0's.

+Part 2 I wasn't a fan of.
+It draws out the image, which contains some test, and asks what the text is.
+There's not really a good way to automate the validation of that.
+I prefer the ones that return something so that it can be checked.

+### Day 9

+More Intcode stuff.
+Added more opcodes, which it says are the last ones, and then run it with a certain input for part 1 and a different input for part 2.

+Only interesting part was handling additional memory, which I used a hashmap for.
+Interesting, but not difficult.

+### Day 10

+This one got complicated.
+I didn't want to mess with trig functions, so instead of converting the points to angles I used their slopes.
+I managed to confuse myself several times on this one, which caused some annoying bugs.

+For part 1, determining how many are visible is solved by grouping them by slope.
+All the ones with the same slope hide each other.
+One bug was having to take into account whether the points were above or below the pivot point.

+Part 2 took me forever.
+My solution was to sort the slopes so that walking the sorted list would have the same effect as the laser rotating around a circle.
+This meant needing to group them by quadrant and handle the cases of the slope being zero or infinity.